 If you are truly concerned that your privacy may have been compromised, do not use your own computer.
 Go to an internet cafe or other public service such as a library and use the computer there if you can.
 Otherwise you should be reasonably safe by using your own computer with the following suggestions.

-Ensure that you are not using a version of MS Windows, this is a relatively unsecure set of Operating Systems.
-Try to use a secure distribution of Linux such as ‘TAILS’, which can be copied to a USB drive (or optical media such as CD, DVDs, etc) and run on any computer.
-There are many Linux distributions that allow you to fine tune their security (eg. SELINUX) with many tutorials online.
-Do take the time to learn about open-source operating systems, they frequently have software that greatly aids your SPA.
+Ensure that you are not using versions of MS Windows, this is a relatively unsecure set of Operating Systems.
+Try to use secure distributions of Linux such as QUBES OS, LPS or TAILS, the latter can be copied to a USB drive (or optical media such as CD, DVDs, etc) and run on any computer.
+KALI LINUX is a very useful operating system, geared more towards penetration testing and security auditing, but extremely useful for the privacy-concious among us, do check it out.
+Many of these Linux (and BSD) distributions can be booted off optical media so you can use them before installing anything on your computer.
+Take the time to learn about open-source operating systems, start by bookmarking the DISTROWATCH site.

-A good free firewall such as COMODO FREE FIREWALL (https://personalfirewall.comodo.com) will help keep out any intruders.
+A good free anti-malware and firewall will help keep out any intruders.

-If you want to make use of the Cloud to store your personal files, then opt for zero-knowledge services like SPIDEROAK (spideroak.com) or TRESORIT (tresorit.com).
-Once installed on your computer, you will be allocated some free space to which you can transfer / backup files (etc).
-They will then be automatically synchronised with your secure, remote storage.
+If you want to make use of the Cloud to store your personal files, then opt for zero-knowledge services like TRESORIT.

-To make use of the various anonymisation networks, you can install either the TOR BROWSER BUNDLE (torproject.org) or make use of I2P (geti2p.net).
+To make use of the various anonymisation networks, you can install either the TOR BROWSER BUNDLE or make use of I2P.
 They may need some configuration but they are recommended if you wish to conduct your online communications anonymously, away from the prying eyes of your ISP or other surveillance efforts.
 Take great care to configure them as a ‘Relay’, not as an ‘Exit Node’.
-There is a newer tor client named ASTORIA that is an especially hardened tor client, there is yet an implementation of it, be sure to use ASTORIA as soon as it becomes available.
-Be mindful that these anonymisation networks are not designed for transferring huge amounts of data, bandwidth is limited.
+There are also newer tor-related concepts named HORNET and ASTORIA, there is yet an implementation of them.
+Be sure to use HORNET or ASTORIA as soon as they becomes available.

-Another great application is KEEPASS PASSWORD SAFE (keepass.info).
+Another great application is KEEPASS PASSWORD SAFE.
 This is a free, open-source password manager that lets you store your many passwords securely.
-There are app versions for Android and iOS for use on mobile devices.
+There are versions for Android and iOS for use on mobile devices.